chuckmilton/lingocub/README.md

 ----
 This README.md provides a comprehensive overview of LingoCub and should help users and contributors understand how to install and use the project.

+### Disclaimer
+#### Disclaimer for LingoCub

+#### Content Usage
+LingoCub is an unofficial tool designed to enhance YouTube video experiences by dubbing videos in real-time using the ElevenLabs API.
+LingoCub does not own or control YouTube or its content.
+Users are responsible for ensuring they have the right to alter or overlay audio on any video they view or use with this tool.

+#### Third-Party API Integration
+This app relies on the ElevenLabs API for audio generation, and all dubbed audio is generated based on information provided by ElevenLabs.
+Users are responsible for reviewing ElevenLabs’ privacy policy and terms of service, as data used for dubbing is managed by ElevenLabs and may be subject to its data handling policies.

+#### Data Collection
+LingoCub stores your API key locally and does not transmit it to third parties.
+Any data related to video URLs, language preferences, and dubbing requests is used solely for in-app functionality and is not stored or retained by LingoCub after usage.

+#### Limitations and Errors
+LingoCub’s performance may vary depending on YouTube’s restrictions, API limitations, or connection issues.
+We do not guarantee continuous functionality due to potential API updates, server limitations, or other service changes by YouTube or ElevenLabs.

+#### Privacy and Security
+By using this extension, users acknowledge and accept any associated risks, including potential disruptions in YouTube or ElevenLabs functionality.
+LingoCub is designed with user privacy in mind but cannot guarantee the privacy practices of third-party services or external links accessed through YouTube.

+#### Non-Endorsement
+This application is not endorsed or affiliated with YouTube, Google, or ElevenLabs.
+All trademarks and copyrights belong to their respective owners.